Bourton on the Water is one of the best towns in the Cotswolds to visit, especially for families.

 Bourton on the Water

-Spend a couple of hours wandering through the streets, past beautiful old houses with immaculate front gardens and browse for gifts in the local shops (the Cub’s favourite is the gem shop – so many sparkly things to touch!).
-Have lunch in one of the many cafes by the river or bring a picnic and sit on the lawns or benches, but watch out for the determined ducks or you may lose your lunch.
-We ate in a pizza restaurant just off the main street and had an ice cream on the grass later, despite the cold June day.
+You can easily spend a couple of hours wandering through the streets, past beautiful old houses with immaculate front gardens.
+Browse for gifts in the local shops (the Cub’s favourite is the gem shop – so many sparkly things to touch!).

-What really got the Cub’s attention was the Jurassic Journey, where you can find dinosaurs hiding along a woodland trail.
-She loved looking for their footprints, listening to their roars and trying to count them.
-She also enjoyed uncovering some fossils at the end of the trail.
-There are activities and information for older children, but ours are far too small for this.
+The best bit of Birdland for small kids is the Jurassic Journey, where you can find dinosaurs hiding along a woodland trail.
+Our kids loved looking for their footprints, listening to their roars and trying to count them.
+Kids can get hands on too by uncovering some fossils at the end of the trail.
+There are plenty of activities for kids along the trail so it’ll keep them busy for a while!